 Circular needles are a lot of fun to work with.
 They allow you to make bags and sweaters without seams, as well as other fun projects.
-But most patterns assume that people know how to work with circular needles, which can be intimidating for people who dont.
-Here are all the basics you need to know for working with circular needles.
+But most patterns assume that people know how to work with circular needles, which can be intimidating for people who don't.

 What Are Circular Needles?